obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 ANSWER: c) 9s of rainfall in both the reservoir and moor.

+Q4: When an extreme event is seen to occur aftre a steel ball falls through the Galtonboard(s), what can you do the lessen or prevent the city from flooding?

+a) Hold back water in reservoir by using its lock gates; b) nothing; c) hold back water in reservoir by using lock gates after first (sufficiently slowly, why?) emptying it during “dry” times.

+ANSWER: c) By first emptying the reservoir without flooding the city during sufficiently dry Wetropolis days one can create more volume in the reservoir to store rainfall, but only till the reservoir is full.
+So answer c) is better than answer a).

+Q5) During climate change more (annual or Wetropolis) rainfall is predicted.
+Find the climate-change rainfall switch; turn it on and observe what happens.

+ANSWER: See the red switch sticking out of the wooden lid.

+Q6: The water volume that floods the city is the flood-excess volume: collect and measure that volume underneath the city by turning the valve off on under the city (and play!)

-Q4: In the ideal case of 50%-50% splits on the Galtonboard, in 16 what is distribution in the 4 Galtonboard channels?
+Q7: In the ideal case of 50%-50% splits on the Galtonboard, in 16 what is distribution in the 4 Galtonboard channels?

 Hint: first split 1/2 & 1/2; 2nd split: 3/4 & 1/4; 3rd split: 3/8 & 1/2 & 1/8; final split and answer: … & 7/16 & … & 1/16.